fund of love logo

 Golden Retriever Medical

-Homeward Bound will see Finely through his surgeries and provide whatever medical support is needed.
-Costs are now expected to exceed $20,000.
+Homeward Bound will see Cyrus through his surgeries and provide whatever medical support is needed.
+Costs are expected to reach $30,000.
 We think he is worth every penny…don’t you?!

-We can say ‘yes’ to dogs like Finley because of the generous donations and huge hearts of people like you.
+We can say ‘yes’ to dogs like Cyrus because of the generous donations and huge hearts of people like you.
 We can’t do it without you.

 decorative image Hearts Separator